 The garden of Yakuza by Olivier

-In the heart of the 5-star hotel Maison Albar Hotels le Vendôme, opened in February 2020 in the Opéra district, hides a green sanctuary.
-This small, intimate, pop-up terrace is a fairly well-kept secret that we share through word of mouth.
-Located on rue du Helder, just a stone’s throw from the Opéra Garnier and the Place Vendôme, this luxury establishment is part of the revival of a legendary site steeped in history: the famous hotel, restaurant & cabaret: Le Lyon d’Or.
+In the heart of the 5-star Maison Albar Hotels le Vendôme hotel, opened in February 2020 in the Opéra district, hides a haven of greenery.
+This small, pop-up and intimate terrace is a spot that is still quite confidential and spread by word of mouth.
+Located on rue du Helder, a stone’s throw from the Opéra Garnier and the Place Vendôme, this luxury establishment is part of the revival of a legendary place steeped in history: the famous hotel, restaurant & cabaret: Le Lyon d’Or.

-The venue also houses a very high-end sushi restaurant that I already told you about in my article on my selection of Japanese restaurants in Paris.
-It is also the first French address of the concept signed by the Portuguese Chef Olivier da Costa.
-After Lisbon, Cascais, Algarve, and Porto, this Japanese fusion concept has now arrived in Paris.
-As for the food, it’s top-tier, and we really enjoyed it!
-For the summer season, Minuty, the Tropezian wine from the capital of the French Riviera, is setting up shop in the Japanese garden of Yakuza by Olivier Paris with a selection of its vintages.
-At the bar, the head bartender has created an exclusive cocktail based on Minuty Prestige Rosé with fruity and refreshing notes of peach, lemon, and honey-cardamom, which I highly recommend you try!
+The place also houses a very high-end sushi restaurant that I already told you about in my article on my selection of Japanese restaurants in Paris.
+It is also the first French address for the concept signed by the Portuguese Chef Olivier da Costa.
+After Lisbon, Cascais, Algarve and Porto, this fusion Japanese concept has now set up shop in Paris.
+As for the food, it’s top-tier and we truly enjoyed ourselves!
+For the summer season, Minuty, the Tropezian wine from the capital of the Côte-d’Azur, has set up in the Japanese garden of Yakuza by Olivier Paris with a selection of its vintages.
+As for the bar, the head bartender has dreamed up an exclusive cocktail based on Minuty Prestige Rosé with fruity and refreshing notes of peach, lemon, and honey-cardamom, which I highly recommend you try!

-We tasted: the sashimi with top-quality fish; the sakana fish tacos with guacamole, lime, and spices (19 €); the super original gunkans with incredible flavor combinations (22 € and 18 €); a big favorite also for the Hot Yakuza sushi with salmon, cream cheese, and teriyaki (24 €); the yellowtail carpaccio with truffle ponzu (32 €); if you are a fan, the cocktails are also delicious and very original!
-In short, a magnificent place to book for a special occasion (count at least 180€ for 2 people, drinks included).
+What we tasted: sashimi with top-quality fish; sakana fish tacos with guacamole, lime, and spices (19 €); super original gunkans with incredible flavor combinations (22 € and 18 €); also a big favorite for the Hot Yakuza sushi with salmon, cream cheese, and teriyaki (24 €); the yellowtail carpaccio with truffle ponzu (32 €); if you are a fan, the cocktails are also delicious and very original!
+In short, a magnificent address to book for a special occasion (expect at least 180€ for 2 people, drinks included).

 Tested in 2023 - Invitation